Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Operational Grid Inputs: Demand and Supply Characteristics

 It is becoming increasingly complicated to fully consume peak renewable energy generation due to the high variance.
 When supply exceeds demand, only generators with the lowest prices can supply energy to the grid.
 Prices can be zero or even negative because inputs to wind/solar farms are free and generators often receive government subsidies~\cite{zheng20, ela09}.
 As a result, grids may offer lower time-of-use energy prices and incentivize datacenters to defer computation to periods of abundant renewable energy.

 Challenges in variable supply and curtailments require energy storage and demand response scheduling during periods of scarcity.
 Energy storage mitigates supply variations by providing carbon-free energy when solar and wind cannot~\cite{nrel20, doe19}.
 Demand response modulates datacenter demand for energy based on signals about renewable energy supply.
 Signals could come in the form of utility surcharges or credits when the datacenter consumes or reduces its energy demand during various times of day \cite{liu14}.
 Signals can also come from utility providers' generation statistics that describe the mix of green and brown energy across time and geographic locations.
-The most informative signals would communicate hourly variations in energy demand and supply.

 In summary, the Net Zero scenario describes how renewable energy investments significantly reduce the carbon intensity of datacenter operations.
-And the 24/7 scenario describes how additional investments in energy storage and demand response schedulers could further reduce carbon intensity.
+And the 24/7 scenario describes how additional investments in energy storage and demand response schedulers could further reduce carbon intensity on an hourly basis.
 Figure~\ref{energy_supply_scenarios_2} compares the carbon intensity of these scenarios with that of the grid's energy mix.
-Next, in Section~\ref{4_carbon_aware_dc}, we use \CarbonExplorer to show how coordinated strategies for deploying renewable energy generation, energy storage, and demand response scheduling could lead datacenters to carbon-free operations on an hourly basis.

-\if 0 Next, we will show how datacenter operators that progress along these scenarios would make significant advances toward carbon-free operations on an hourly basis in Section~\ref{4_carbon_aware_dc}.
-Perhaps equally important, our proposed framework --- \CarbonExplorer --- enables datacenter operators to devise coordinated strategies for deploying renewable energy generation, energy storage, and demand response scheduling. \fi

-\section{Datacenter Design: \\ Strategies for Carbon Free Computing}
+\section{Datacenter Design: Strategies for Carbon Free Computing}

 A datacenter must implement a portfolio of complementary solutions to achieve its goal of using 24/7 carbon-free energy efficiently and robustly. \CarbonExplorer considers renewable energy investments (Section~\ref{4.1_ren_investments}), energy storage installations (Section~\ref{4.2_storage}), and carbon-aware scheduling (Section~\ref{4.3_scheduling}).
 In this section, we model and analyze these solutions and associated trade-offs in operational and embodied carbon footprints.